 A key difference between risotto and rice is that you only add in 1/2 cup of liquid at a time to risotto and never add more until all of the current liquid is absorbed.

 It usually includes a vegetable of some sort, in this case we’re using squash, and cheese.
 This allows the risotto to get incredibly creamy and flavorful.

-- Once prepared, this vegan butternut squash risotto will store in the fridge for 5 days.
+Once prepared, this vegan butternut squash risotto will store in the fridge for 3 to 5 days.
 To reheat, add the risotto to a pan with a splash of vegetable broth and heat until warm and creamy.

 - 2 large tomatoes